Start with an Inspiration

 What inspires you is probably in your home.
 Perhaps even in the room you want to transform.
 Do you have a piece of artwork, an area rug, a treasured accessory, or a hard surface (like a countertop or backsplash) that speaks to you?

 Sometimes your inspiration item isn’t in your room.
 That is okay too.
 I recently worked with a client in North Portland.
 Her condo overlooks the St. John’s Bridge and the Willamette River.
 She wanted a completely new look to her dining room and living room.
-We found colors that spoke to her on her 2009_04053_20090041balcony.
+We found colors that spoke to her on her balcony.
 She had lovely handcrafted pottery with blues, aquas, creams and lavenders.
 She loved the waterscape color palette and the free flow water patterns on the pottery.
 We noticed the same color palette was on a framed print she displayed above her fireplace.
 This made it easy to move to step 2.

 2.)
 Select from your inspiration three main colors and at least two neutrals